 6.5.
 Dewatering – Turbine Units.

 6.5.1.
 Remove juvenile fish from the gatewell(s) that will be drained.
 This is done by use of a special dipping basket.
-Dipping is not required when fish screens have been removed.
+Gatewell dipping is required during fish passage season, April 1–December 15, whether or not fish screens are installed.
+Dipping is not required during winter maintenance, December 16–March 31, when fish screens have been removed.
 Immediately before setting the head gates, spin the unit to move fish out of the draft tube.

 6.5.2.
 If the draft tube is to be dewatered, operate unit at full load for a minimum of 15 minutes immediately prior to installing tail logs.
 If not possible to load, run unit at speed-no-load for a minimum of 15 minutes.
 Install the bottom two tail logs side-by-side prior to stacking the remainder to minimize risk of sturgeon entering the draft tube before dewatering.
 This is necessary for both scheduled and unscheduled outages.